zhuyaogai/Nand2Tetris/README.md

 - 16-bit A-instructions    @value  --> 改变A register 和 M register
 - 16-bit C-instructions

+One to address the memory and one to operate the selected memory register.

 Hack Program = Sequence of instructions written in the Hack machine language.

 Hack Registers